LHM777/Scoped-Storage-Android-11-java-example-Save-bitmap-in-Android-using-MediaStore/README.md

 As a general rule, I tend to save all the media content in the related subtype folder (so a .mp3 file will use the MediaStore.Audio class) while everything else goes in the downloads folder using the MediaStore.Downloads class.

+# Notes
+Unfortunately, the APIs used in Android 10 are not available in the older versions of Android, which means we need to maintain two different ways of saving content externally, which I will also cover in this example